barrelstrength/sprout-docs/docs/reports/large-reports.md

+---
+date: 2018-06-25
+description: If you have a report that is too large and never finishes running, below are a few options you may want to consider.
+---

 # Large Reports

 Sometimes you need to run reports that query a lot of data, or complex data structures.
 If you have a report that is too large and never finishes running, below are a few options you may want to consider.